 Before beginning your search for a home, decide what kind of neighborhood you prefer.
 You might find the perfect home for you and your family.
 However, if it sits in a neighborhood that doesn't match your needs, you may not be happy no matter how large the master bedroom is or how modern the kitchen looks.

-The good news is that it is easier than ever to research potential neighborhoods.
+The good news is that it's easier than ever to research potential neighborhoods.
 The Internet allows you to uncover information about housing prices, schools, recreational offerings, restaurants and shopping districts.
+There are also neighborhood apps to help you learn about specific areas and the people who live there.
 Be sure, though, to also visit potential neighborhoods at all times of the day to make sure they are a fit for you and your family.

 Matching your life and lifestyle

-Once you've isolated the neighborhoods that most interest you, it is time to start considering specific residences.
+Once you've isolated the neighborhoods that most interest you, it's time to start considering specific residences.
 To help narrow down home choices to those that are right for you, take a long look at your lifestyle.

 Are you growing a family?
 Do you have young children?
 Then you might need a home that features a large backyard and plenty of extra space for playrooms and study areas.
 Are you an empty nester?
 Then you might prefer a smaller home with less of a backyard.
 That means less maintenance, giving you the freedom to spend your extra time however you'd like.
 Your health plays an important role in selecting the right home, too.
 If you struggle to walk upstairs, for instance, you'd probably be better off choosing a ranch home, first-floor condominium or some other property that doesn't require you to stomp up staircases every day.